Schrausser/Various_programs/README.md

 # Various programs

-Tools for simple calculations, also for practice purposes when learning programming languages ​​(C, Basic, Fortran etc.).
+Tools for simple calculations, bootstrapping, and permutation tests, also for practice purposes when learning programming languages ​​(C, Basic, Fortran etc.).